ulric-collaco/scratch-GPT-LLM/README.md

 # From-scratch Character-level GPT (PyTorch)

-This repo is organized as a **step-by-step college ML project** (aimed at a 2nd-year engineering student).
  Each folder is one phase in the pipeline, from raw text to a trained character-level GPT and a small generation script.

 ## Folder structure